HamzaFarhan/dream_factory_evals/README.md

 ---

 **Key Innovation:** The combination of Pydantic-enforced structured outputs with semantic text comparison creates a robust evaluation framework that can handle both precise numerical results and nuanced textual analysis.
+Additionally, the automated leaderboard generation system enables seamless comparison of model performance across multiple evaluation runs, providing actionable insights for model selection and optimization.